- Games, Toys, and Hobbies»

 The landing was made up from a set of Evergreen steps and planking/siding, supports and a board with brass wire hooks inserted for fire buckets.
 Below the landing is storage for coal for the cabin's stove, a white metal casting from the Wills' Finecast box (turned out to be a little box of 'gems').
 After painting another pre-painted white metal figure with a haversack over his shoulder was fixed on the landing, a signalman gone off duty, like at Thoraldby Gates.
 I kept the card chimney stack, but mounted a hollowed-out Springside chimney pot instead of messing about with the card version.
 Painted up to look like a pot one, a basic coat of matt red-orange, over-painted in matt anthracite and black enamel it looks more realistic..

-Ayton Lane MPD signal cabin on the Thoraldby layout
+Ayton Lane MPD (Metcalfe Models) signal cabin on the Thoraldby layout

 Modified Modelyard North Eastern goods shed